Latest Aztec (AZTEC) News Update

 Deep Dive

-Overview: The next major phase is the transition to Beta.
-This upgrade is conditional on the network scaling beyond 10 TPS, reducing block times, ensuring 99.9% uptime, and having no critical bugs disclosed via its bounty program for three months (Aztec Network).
-State migrations may be required.
+Overview: The roadmap's next major phase is the transition from Alpha to Beta.
+The criteria for Beta, as outlined in the same security post, include scaling the network to over 10 TPS, reducing block times, ensuring 99.9% uptime, and having no critical bugs disclosed via the bug bounty program for three months (Aztec Network).
+This shift represents a significant upgrade in performance and reliability, signaling greater confidence in network security.

-What this means: This is bullish for AZTEC because achieving Beta would signal a major leap in network maturity, security confidence, and usability, potentially unlocking higher-value applications and adoption.
-The key risk is timeline uncertainty, as the transition depends on successfully meeting all technical and security prerequisites.
+What this means: This is bullish for AZTEC as achieving Beta status would demonstrate technical maturity and scalability, potentially attracting more developers and institutional applications seeking robust privacy.
+The key risk is timeline uncertainty, as the transition depends on flawless security performance during Alpha, meaning any critical vulnerability could cause significant delays.

 Conclusion